 The yoga retreat industry is part of the overall wellness industry and is continually expanding with people travelling all over the globe to engage in a more conscious holiday and/or are seeking supportive environments for further education and training.
-Paul has been running yoga and meditation retreats for 25years and have seen first hand the explosion over the past 5 years in the number of these retreats being offered.
+Paul has been running yoga and meditation retreats for 30 years and have seen first hand the explosion over the past 10 years in the number of these retreats being offered.

-We intend to run our own yoga and meditation retreats and also we will capatalize on this burgeoning market by opening our unique world class venue for other groups to hire.
+We intend to run our own yoga and meditation retreats and also we will capatalise on this burgeoning market by opening our unique world class venue for other groups to hire.

 THE ASIAN YOGA MARKET

-Yoga is a $6 billion per year industry in Asia that encompasses events and yoga products.
-It is growing yearly and has seen an increase of about 87% since 2004.
+Yoga in Asia is growing yearly and has seen an increase of about 87% since 2004.
 While the yoga population continues to gain momentum, the spending in this industry has almost doubled.

 With a population of over 4 billion, Asia is a highly populated region and possesses some of the world's fastest growing economies.
 Yoga in Asia is growing fast and continues on a huge scale.

 Asian countries are creating and growing middle-class and upper-middle class consumers with high disposable income.
 This market has growing spending power and are looking for ways to improve their standard of living.

 A surge in awareness regarding physical and mental health, an increase in disposable income in developing countries, and rise in prominence of activities promoting physical fitness drive the growth in the global yoga market.